Porsche Taycan range, battery & charging

 We’re really impressed with the range calculator on Porsche’s website, which factors in weather, wheels, driving style and more – hopefully other manufacturers will follow suit.
 Check it out to get an idea of the real-world range for the Taycan you fancy.

 The Taycan has the fastest charging capability of any electric car currently on sale, with a maximum rate of 270kW possible using the car’s CCS port.
 The entry-level 4S charges at up to 225kW.
 For now, these top-rate speeds are only available at a few dozen stations around Europe, most of which are operated by IONITY.
-The company plans to have 400 across the continent by the end of 2020, with some 40 expected to be in the UK.
+For some context of how quickly this infrastructure is expected to grow, Ionity plans to have 400 hubs across the continent by the end of 2020, with some 40 expected to be in the UK.

 Our beef with this is that Porsche has chosen to make it optional.
 Charging is the most confusing part of electric-car ownership, and further complicating it for the sake of less than £300 on a £100,000-plus car only exacerbates that.
 Still, just make sure that you add the 150kW DC Charger option and you have the fastest-charging electric car on sale, which will be limited only by the speed of the CCS charger that you plug into.

 Of course, most owners will charge at home the vast majority of the time, where a full charge from a 7.4kW wallbox will take around 13 hours (or 11 on the 4S).
 There’s also a charging port on both front wings of the Taycan, which is super convenient.
 While both will accept the AC Type 2 cable needed for a home wallbox, only the driver’s side takes a CCS plug for rapid charging.